giltene/wrk2/README.md

   the true latency of the subsequent requests will be appropriately reflected in the recorded latency stats.

-  Note: This technique can be applied to variable throughout loaders.
+  Note: This technique can be applied to variable throughput loaders.
         It requires a "model" or "plan" that can provide the intended start time if each request.
-Constant throughout load generators Make this trivial to model.
-More complicated schemes (such as varying throughout or stochastic arrival models) would likely require a detailed model and some memory to provide this information.
+Constant throughput load generators Make this trivial to model.
+More complicated schemes (such as varying throughput or stochastic arrival models) would likely require a detailed model and some memory to provide this information.